F-1 visas are issued for visits to High schools, American universities, Colleges, Language courses, Training and further education.

 The educational institution in the USA must be SEVP-certified and have a SEVIS registration.
 This certification and registration are required so that the I-20 form (Certificate of Eligibility for Nonimmigrant Student Status) can be issued.
 This form must be presented to the US Consulate when applying for the F-1 visa.

-Before the F-1 visa application can be started, applicants must have successfully applied for a full course of study at an SEVP-certified educational institution in order for the required I-20 form to be issued.
+Before the F-1 visa application can be started, applicants must first be successfully accepted into a full-time program at an SEVP-certified educational institution so that the required I-20 form can be issued.

 Applicants must be traveling to the US for the purpose of education or training, whether for a full course of study, a student exchange or a language course at an approved institution.